2022 Fiesta Bowl (December): Aftermath

-With the win, TCU advanced to the 2023 College Football Playoff National Championship, where they met Sugar Bowl champions Georgia.
+With the win, TCU advanced to the 2023 College Football Playoff National Championship, where they met Peach Bowl champions Georgia.
 TCU wide receiver Quentin Johnston and linebacker Dee Winters were named the game's offensive and defensive most valuable players.

 The game was the second-most-viewed game of the postseason, as it received 21.7 million viewers and a Nielsen rating of 10.0.
 It finished behind only the other semifinal game between Georgia and Ohio State.
 It was among the top five most-viewed non-NFL broadcasts of the year and was the third-most-watched CFP semifinal to be played in the afternoon.